Meeds-io/whitepaper/intl/es/2-deeds.md

 Un Deed le da a su titular el derecho de utilizarlo (USE), alquilarlo (RENT) o venderlo (SELL).

-- USE – Los titulares de los Deeds pueden utilizar su Deed directamente para su organización, brindando servicios a sus usuarios.
+- USE – The Deed’s owners can use the Deed directly for their organization, providing services to its users.
-- RENT - Los titulares del Deed pueden alquilar dicho Deed a otra organización para generar ingresos pasivos.
+- RENT - The Deed’s owners can also rent the Deed to another organization in order to get passive income.
 - SELL - Un Deed puede venderse en un mercado secundario como [OpenSea](https://opensea.io).

 Al ser un *holder* activo o arrendador de un Deed, a la organización se la compensa con Meeds a través de un modelo innovador descrito a continuación (part 2.6).